mikeycodingstuff/pokecli/README.md

 ## Setup

+Make sure you have node installed.

 1. Clone this repo:
 ```
 $ npm install --global pokemon-cli
 ```
 2. Inside the directory, run `npm i` to install dependencies
+3. Run the TypeScript compiler with `npx tsc` or `npm run build`
-3. Run the CLI with
+4. Run the CLI with
 ```
-node dist/index.js
+$ node dist/index.js
 ```
 4. Optionally install the package globally with `npm i -g` to run it anywhere with `pokemon`